-The existing building is not identified in the Highgate Conservation Area Statement as a building which makes a positive contribution however; it also sits prominently close to the highway in views and is built of low quality and now degraded materials.
-Its visual appearance is utilitarian and unattractive and our view is that it detracts from the character and appearance of the area.

-While the buildings in this part of Fitzroy Park are stylistically varied, and a great contribution is made by the many architect-designed mid-20th Century houses which form a significant part of the character of the area, this property is such that it has no architectural interest of any value worthy of retaining.

-This has been previously recognised and the building has an extant and implementable permission for demolition under the most recent permissions at the site.
-The circumstances since this permission was granted have not materially changed, although arguably the vacant building will have degraded further.

-As such, there is considered to be no impediment to the demolition of the building as part of this new proposed redevelopment of the site, subject to permission being granted for the new proposal.
+- The existing building at 53 Fitzroy Park is not statutorily or locally listed nor is it identified in the Highgate Conservation Area Statement as a building which makes a positive contribution to the area.
+It sits prominently close to the highway in views and is built of low quality and now degraded materials.
+Its visual appearance is utilitarian and unattractive and our view is that it detracts from the character and appearance of the area. - 7.4 While the buildings in this part of Fitzroy Park are stylistically varied, and a great contribution is made by the many individually architect-designed mid-20th Century houses which form a significant part of the character of the area, this property is such that it has no architectural or historic interest of any value worthy of retaining. - 7.5 This has been previously recognised by Council officers and the building has extant and implementable permissions for demolition under the most recent permissions at the site, including refs.
+2015/2197/P and 2015/0441/P. The circumstances since these permissions for demolition were granted have not changed. - As such, there is no impediment to the demolition of the existing building as part of this new proposed redevelopment of the site, as the 2016 approval remains extant and implementable.